andrelandgraf/andrelandgraf/README.md

 Hey there!
 Thanks for visiting my GitHub profile. 🙋‍♂️
 ## About me

-My name is Andre and I love developing web and voice applications!
+My name is Andre and I love to develop web and voice applications!
 I am a huge Marvel fan 🦸‍♂️ and like to spent my evenings binge watching Big Bang Theory.
 My collegues know me as the React enthusiast.
 I listen to Blinding Lights at least once a day and my car only knows [Syntax.fm](https://syntax.fm/).

 Also, I am a...